Wildlife Management Areas

 - Burning of the marsh is prohibited.
 Hunting actively burning marsh is prohibited.

-- Gathering and/or removal of soft fruits, mushrooms and berries shall be limited to five gallons per person per day.
+- Gathering and/or removal of soft fruits, mushrooms, berries and American lotus seeds and pods shall be limited to five gallons per person per day.

 - Nature Trails: Trails shall be limited to pedestrians only.
 No vehicles, ATVs/UTVs, horses, mules, bicycles, etc. allowed.
 Removal of vegetation (standing or down) or other natural material is prohibited.